Smoked Macaroni & Cheese. Yep.

 Anyone can make this, as long as you have a smoker.
-I bought Jon the Masterbuilt Electric Smoker (it even has a remote!) for Christmas, and I’m pretty sure he’s gotten my money’s worth already.
+I love the Masterbuilt Electric Smoker (it even has a remote!), and I’m pretty sure I’ve gotten my money’s worth already.
 You can also use any macaroni and cheese recipe you like – just be sure to use one that’s flavorful and very creamy.

 Why creamy?
 The time spent in the smoker does dry it out a bit, which is to be expected when pasta sits in a smoky environment for an hour and a half.
 Why flavorful?
 Well, the smoke will overwhelm the cheesy flavor, so you want to be sure you can still taste the cheese.
 I opted to use (don’t laugh!)
 Velveeta Queso Blanco, because it’s mild, but very creamy.
 I also used a lot of Kerrygold Dubliner.
 It’s mild, yes, but still very flavorful.
 A great sharp cheddar would be a great addition as well.
 Or pepperjack.
 Yum.

 Have you ever made smoked macaroni and cheese?
 Or anything else unusual in the smoker?
 Please share!

 Smoked Macaroni and Cheese